Jay2645/jay2645.github.io/_pages/splash-page.md

 I also have some non-game-related experience, which you can see on my [GitHub](https://github.com/Jay2645).
 Examples are my [websocket-based Pokemon battle bot](https://github.com/Jay2645/Geniusect-2.0) and [some work I did on the Home Assistant home automation platform](https://github.com/Jay2645/home-assistant/tree/add-todoist).
 I've also created [a text adventure engine in C#](https://github.com/Jay2645/text-adventure), although I haven't maintained it in a while.

+# About Me

+I've been a lifelong gamer who's dreamed of working in the game development field since I was 12 years old.
+As a kid, I was obsessed with *Halo*, and the first custom maps I ever made were for *Halo: Custom Edition*, the PC version of *Halo 1*.

 My favorite languages to work in are Python, C++, and C# (in that order, roughly).
 I also have some experience with both Java and JavaScript, although I don't use them as heavily as I do the other 3.
+Additionally, I'm comfortable working in Adobe Photoshop and Autodesk 3DS Max.

+As far as games are concerned, my favorite games to play are real-time strategy games, mostly Paradox Interactive titles like *Europa Universalis 4*, *Hearts of Iron 4*, and *Stellaris*.
+I'm also a big fan of *Overwatch*, *Star Citizen*, and *Hearthstone*, as well as some titles on the Nintendo Switch like *Super Smash Bros.
+Ultimate* and *Legend of Zelda: Breath of the Wild*.

+When it comes to making games, I have a tendency to gravitate towards shooters and platforming games.
+I really enjoy designing game systems -- things like interactions between different NPC "factions," procedural level generation, player ability/skill systems, etc.